MarkOmez/DeskBuddyRobot/README.md

 The robot can display expressive animated eyes, show basic weather information, move its head using a servo motor, and react to touch input.

+The DROID version uses different eyes and Sci-Fi animations inside the screen.
+Simply put the main and the eyes file in the ESP32 instead of the classical ones and enjoy.

 ## Features

 - Animated robot eyes on OLED display